 I also love to celebrate other people’s art, and community is very important to me, especially the LGBTQIA+ community.
 In October of 2019, I organized a queer ceramics symposium at LSU, with the assistance of Andy Shaw.
 We titled it Queeramics and several queer clay artists from around the U.S. came to participate.
 I curated an exhibit with 25 artists from around the nation and Canada, there were two love performance art works, a panel discussion, keynote speaker, and think tank discussions with the attending queer artists.
 We came together to embrace each other’s thoughts, concerns, needs, creations, and lives and will all be pushing to create a stronger future for queer ceramics.

 As of now, I must continue finishing my thesis.
 Once I graduate with my MFA, I would love to become a resident artist again at another art center in America and continue churning out installations and pottery.
 I love what art centers have to offer their community!
 Beyond that, I would like to continue teaching kids.
 I miss teaching children and want my students to have a future with the artistic well-rounded knowledge that I have to offer.
 Just like my roots in art as a child, I want others to be able to explore their many artistic options, because art opens thousands of different possibilities for a

 brighter and more knowledgeable future.
-If you want to see more of my art you can find me at:
+If you want to see more of my art you can find me on Instagram.

 Ian Park is one of 44 artists included in the 4th annual The Cup, The Mug exhibition on the second floor at Main Street Arts, a national juried exhibition of drinking vessels.
 The Cup, The Mug runs through December 14, 2019.